DaaX-AI/rdflib-r2r/plan.md

 - [ ] Support for OPTIONAL
 - [ ] Support for FILTER NOT EXISTS
 - [ ] Support for opt paths
+- [ ] Check that the IN op works when the set elements are not literals